dxda6216/q10/README.md

 to a set of data points, and estimates a period length at 37˚C and Q<sub>10</sub> value.

-For cyanobacteria data:
+For cyanobacteria data, it fits an exponential equation:

 Tau<sub>t</sub> = Tau<sub>30</sub> / ( Q<sub>10</sub> ** ( ( t - 30 ) * 0.1 ) )

-to a set of data points, and estimates a period length at 37˚C and Q<sub>10</sub> value.
+to a set of data points, and estimates a period length at 30˚C and Q<sub>10</sub> value.

 <b><ins>Sample Description</ins></b>